ag88/embtomcatwebdav/src/site/mark-pre/Development-Embedding.md

   - Added a 'setup wizard' that helps to configure embtomcatwebdav and get it up and running easily
   - Gui configuration panels for the various server configuration
   - it now uses a standard configuration file so that you can simply launch it and start uploading / downloading
+- v1.1.0 major feature release create dir/folder from web interface, urlprefix changed to /files instead of /webdav
+  - added createdir servlet, it is now possible to create a new dir/folder from the web interface
+  - the default urlprefix is now http://<host/ipaddr>:8080/files instead of /webdav.
+    This makes it easier to remember the url
+  - improvements in the gui, initial run now makes a better selection of the host address, added a copy url to clipboard button

 ## Embedding